Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 | After whiplash | 8–16 weeks | 12–24 sessions |

 Tip: Do not expect miracles after 2–3 sessions.
-Physiotherapy for neck pain is a process.
+Physio Training for neck pain is a process.
 Noticeable improvements often appear around session 4–6 — especially if you consistently do your home exercises.

 Training Between Sessions — the Underrated Success Factor

-Here is the key to success: physiotherapy for neck pain only works if you train independently between appointments.
+Here is the key to success: physio training for neck pain only works if you train independently between appointments.
 One session per week is not enough to build muscle and change movement patterns.
-The research is clear: patients who consistently perform their home exercise program achieve significantly better outcomes (Sarig-Bahat et al., 2010).
+The research is clear: readers who consistently perform their home exercise program achieve significantly better outcomes (Sarig-Bahat et al., 2010).

-The problem: many patients receive an exercise sheet from their therapist but forget the exercises after a few days or perform them incorrectly.
+The problem: many readers receive an exercise sheet from their trainers but forget the exercises after a few days or perform them incorrectly.
 Without structure, reminders and tracking, motivation fades quickly.

 Cervio as a Bridge Between Physio Sessions

-- Structured plan: 8-week program with progressive overload — just like in physiotherapy
+- Structured plan: 8-week program with progressive overload — just like in physio training

 - Timers and set tracking: You always know how many sets, how long to rest, and which exercise is next

-- Symptom tracking: Log dizziness and headache after every session — helpful for your therapist too
+- Symptom tracking: Log dizziness and headache after every session — helpful for your trainers too

 - Progress chart: See how your symptoms change over weeks